-Thoughts from our MD: Aviation and environmental footprint
+Thoughts from Our MD: Aviation and Environmental Footprint

 I am the first to admit it: business aviation is not currently environmentally friendly.
 Neither is commercial air transport, general, or any other kind of aviation today.
 Aircraft technology is turning greener all the time, but demand is increasing faster.
 In small aircraft, the carbon footprint of one business jet passenger is a lot bigger than in larger aircraft.
 An additional (and much less visible) issue is that CO2 emissions comprise only 1/3 of aviation emissions.
 Even more important are NOx and contrails, and the impact of those on the environment is not fully known yet.
 It may well be that in the future, it will be more important to avoid flying in certain areas than to save CO2 emissions.